BA(Hons) Photography (with Foundation Year)

-Past students have assisted photographers such as Martin Parr, Steve McCurry, Zed Nelson and Tim Walker, and have been published and exhibited in FT Weekend, Vogue Italia, Oh Comely, The Photographers Gallery, National Portrait Gallery and the Tate.
+Past students have assisted photographers such as Steve McCurry, Zed Nelson and Tim Walker, and have been published and exhibited in FT Weekend, Vogue Italia, Oh Comely, The Photographers Gallery, National Portrait Gallery and the Tate.

 Some graduates go on to further study at Master's level, including our own postgraduate MA Photography course.

 A showcase of student work from the BA(Hons) Photography course at UWE Bristol.